lokesh-saragadam/DL_simple_RNN_project/README.md

 → SimpleRNN (units=32)
 → Dense (1, activation='sigmoid')
 ```

-🤔 What I Learned
+---
-Implementing RNNs for sequential data like text
+## 🤔 What I Learned

-Using Embedding layers to represent word vectors
+-Implementing RNNs for sequential data like text

-Preventing overfitting with EarlyStopping
+-Using Embedding layers to represent word vectors

-Deploying machine learning models with Streamlit
+-Preventing overfitting with EarlyStopping

-Improving user interactivity and visualization for ML apps
+-Deploying machine learning models with Streamlit

-The importance of balancing model complexity vs. performance
+-Improving user interactivity and visualization for ML apps

-📌 Future Improvements
+-The importance of balancing model complexity vs. performance

-Use LSTM or GRU for improved long-term dependencies
+## 📌 Future Improvements

-Incorporate Word2Vec/GloVe embeddings
+- Use LSTM or GRU for improved long-term dependencies

-Add confusion matrix and precision/recall metrics
+- Incorporate Word2Vec/GloVe embeddings

-Enable user input prediction with live feedback
+- Add confusion matrix and precision/recall metrics

-📬 Contact
+## 📬 Contact
-If you have feedback or suggestions, feel free to connect:
+# If you have feedback or suggestions, feel free to connect:

-🔗 LinkedIn – Lokesh Saragadam
+- 🔗 LinkedIn – Lokesh Saragadam
-📧 lokeshsaragadam@gmail.com
+- 📧 lokeshsaragadam@gmail.com